kamransafi/Grace/README.md

 -   `dailydBBud()`: calculates mean(?) daily motion variance.
 Saved as "dailyMotionVar\_.....rds".
 Removes days that have less locations than "minLocationsDay", by setting \@interest==F. Calculates dBB per day looping through the splitted dbbvarburst object.
 Calculates ud size, geometric centroid of UD and weighted lat/long coords of UD, saved as "dailyUDcalc\_...rds".
 Extracts coordinates and values from dbb, as SPDF, saved as "dailyDBBcoordinatesSPDF\_...rds".
 (Anne)

--   weighted grace availability in UD: multiply SPDF object from above with grace raster and sum up values.
-Still to be done

 ### GRACE VARIABLES